petercondoleon/Framing-Queensland/README.md

 ***NOT ALL OF THESE ARE A PRIORITY - IF YOU CAN DO MORE THAN ONE OF THESE AND ARE NOT SURE ON WHICH IS MORE IMPORTANT TO DO, ASK IN THE GROUP CHAT****
 TODO:
-- Refine any existing PNG and SVG files.
-- Correct the SVGs
-- Sort SVGs and PNGs with consistent names and remove any older/not being planned on being used.
-  (like loading screen but reverse), this can be called from the end of the timer (width == maxwidth).
 - ensure that regardless of the image loaded in the game page it cannot exceed a certain height and the game.php cannot be scrolled on desktop
 - tagging text field (like Facebook, Stack overflow, etc, tagging).